Systemic Integration of Freedom and Respect for Blockchains and Other Crypto Projects

 Freedom is not a scarce resource, nor is prosperity: Winning need not be zero sum.

-Unfortunately, Blockchains’ management was also not interested in learning about NVC when I offered to introduce and explore it with them (shortly before Alison’s dismissal).
-NVC can help greatly in transforming more easily to Teal as well as becoming more integrated.
-Only time will tell if they decide to change their present corporate course into a new direction of personal and organizational growth, for the benefit of everyone—and the world.
+Unfortunately, Blockchains’ management was also not interested in learning about Nonviolent Communication when I offered to introduce it and explore it with them; this was shortly before Alison’s dismissal.
+NVC fluency is practically indispensable in the transformation to Teal, because it entails becoming more (and more) integrated.
+Only time will tell if the managers at Blockchains decide to change their present corporate course, into a new direction of personal and organizational growth, of self-management, wholeness, and purpose, for the benefit of everyone—and the world.

 Pathways to Liberation: Matrix of Self-assessment